|15 - 19 Jul 2024||Dubai - UAE||$5,950|

-This practical training seminar provides the latest thinking, methods and tools to be able to complete two of the most important areas of training – Training Needs Analysis (TNA) and Evaluation.
+This practical training course provides the latest thinking, methods and tools to be able to complete two of the most important areas of training – Training Needs Analysis (TNA) and Evaluation.
 It will also show those attending how to demonstrate the added value of training activities.
-These are the two areas that will really make a difference to any training function in linking training more directly to the needs and outcomes of the organisation.
+These are the two areas that will really make a difference to any training function in linking training more directly to the needs and outcomes of the organization.

 - Learn more about TNA in the context of what the organization requires from training